biareiam/The-House-of-Books/testing.md

 *This file contains the Testing section of the [full README.md file for house of books](README.md).*

-It is important to keep in mind that any email addresses used in the testing images in this document are temporary and do not belong to real users, similarly with any delivery details.
-[Temp-mail](https://temp-mail.org/en/) was used to generate the fake emails.
+It is important to note that all email addresses used in the test images in this document are temporary and do not belong to the actual user, as well as the sending details.
+[Temp-mail](https://temp-mail.org/en/)  was used to generate fake emails.

 ### Automated Testing